Dialysis & Pregnancy

 First of all, you should approach your medical team and discuss this wish with them.
 Despite the risks described above, your medical team may know a few things you can do to increase your chances of a successful pregnancy.
 This includes, for example, an early switch to an intensified dialysis regimen.

 But you can also actively contribute to successful fertilization yourself by maintaining a healthier general condition.
 A healthy amount of exercise, a healthy diet and good sleep will give you more physical energy.
-With a healthy diet, you could, for example, get a better grip on diabetes.
+With a healthy diet, you could, for example, get a better handle on diabetes.

 As described above, a kidney transplant also significantly increases the likelihood of a successful pregnancy and birth.
 During pregnancy, it is best to have your nephrologist, a dialysis specialist and a pediatrician specializing in preterm birth, as well as a gynecologist experienced in high-risk pregnancies and a nutritionist, by your side from the beginning.
 In order to detect any complications at an early stage, the progress of the pregnancy should also be monitored more frequently than usual via ultrasound and blood tests.